 Honors students work closely with faculty mentors to conduct innovative, student-directed research each semester in their classes.
 They have the opportunity to showcase their scholarship at the annual SNC Honors Program Symposium, as well as at national undergraduate research conferences such as the National Conference on Undergraduate Research (NCUR), which is the country’s largest and most diverse conference for undergraduate scholarship across disciplines.
 Honors students serve as models for academic excellence at SNC, and are actively engaged in all facets of campus life, in and out of the classroom.

-The Honors Program is directed by Dr. Samantha Bankston and Dr. Robert King, who facilitate faculty-student research and mentor students through administrative committees, conference presentations, and participation in colloquia and on-campus events.
+The Honors Program is directed by Dr. Samantha Bankston, who facilitates faculty-student research and mentors students for conference presentations and participation in colloquia and on-campus events.

 Honors students conduct in-depth study in their areas of interest, and apply and communicate their understanding in the form of original research: